anukhatri41/CSCE482_Resol/Notebooks/Grant_Tugwell.md

 We have our algorithm working fine, making roughly 15 cents per day.

 We just need to finish integrating it, then pack it all into a nice package, potentially using docker.

+<h4>4/24/22</h4>

+Today, we wrapped up integrating our project, then we recorded our demo.
+We are proud of what we have.
+We still have some small things to wrap up in the UI, but overall our code is solid, and our backend is robust.